foysalahmedmin/foysalahmedmin-portfolio-next.js/API_PATTERN_GUIDE.md

 # API Pattern Guide

-This project follows a consistent pattern similar to `payment-system-server` for handling API routes with proper separation of concerns.
+This project follows a consistent pattern similar for handling API routes with proper separation of concerns.

 ## Architecture Pattern